Warhorst/advent_of_code/README.md

 - Don't try them all.
 The easier puzzles might be solvable by just iterating over all values, but the harder ones require special tricks which depend on the puzzle.
 Often, there is some criteria which filters many of them out.
 - Be really fast.
 Sometimes, even large permutations can be iterated through in acceptable time if the performed operation can be executed quickly.
-Using libraries like [rayon](https://github.com/rayon-rs/rayon) can also help to increase throughput.
+Using libraries like [rayon](https://github.com/rayon-rs/rayon) can also help to increase parallelization.